 Those types of depressing thoughts create sad and hopeless feelings, which make it seem harder for people to ‘roll up their sleeves’ and put in the hard work needed to change their situation.
 Instead, when those negative thoughts and depressed feelings are present, people are more likely to want to retreat, get back in bed, eat for comfort and withdraw socially.

 CBT for depression works by helping people to realize what they’re thinking and what they’re doing in those moments when they feel down.
-Here at SHIFT, a centre for cognitive therapy in Oakville, we teach depressed people how to recognize depressing thoughts as what they are — just thoughts!
+Here at SHIFT, a centre for cognitive therapy in Oakville, we teach people suffering from depression how to recognize depressing thoughts as what they are — just thoughts!
 We show them how to examine those thoughts to see if they make any sense because often, depressing thoughts are just holdovers from the past, and not accurate reflections of the present or the future.

 We also show our clients how to catch themselves in the act of doing things that only leave them feeling worse, and then escape from those problem behaviours.
 Just because you find yourself doing those things you’ve always done for comfort when you felt rotten doesn’t mean you can’t take this moment to start over and try again.
 We help our clients recognize their high-risk situations and develop plans to avoid the old pitfalls and do things that leave them feeling stronger, more capable and in more control over their emotions.
 CBT for depression can take anywhere from 6 – 20, one-hour sessions and most people with extended health benefits have some coverage for our psychological services.

 ‘Susan’ is a lovely, divorced, woman with teen children who came to us because of depression.
 Like many young adults, she didn’t know what she wanted to do as a career when she finished university and took a job that ended up being a very poor fit with her skills.
 The employer fired her, an experience that was made worse when her family responded poorly and blamed her for what happened.